amazon-archives/ask-sdk-frameworks-java/ask-sdk-mvc/README.md

 }
 ```

-### Predicate/Condition
+### Predicate

-Resolves a Predicate<[HandlerInput](http://ask-sdk-java-javadocs.s3-website-us-west-2.amazonaws.com/com/amazon/ask/dispatcher/request/handler/HandlerInput.html)> from conditional annotation.
-The context may be that of a `ControllerContext`, or a `ControllerMethodContext` since conditional annotations are allowed to be on both the controller type and individual method mappings.
+Resolves a Predicate<[HandlerInput](http://ask-sdk-java-javadocs.s3-website-us-west-2.amazonaws.com/com/amazon/ask/dispatcher/request/handler/HandlerInput.html)> from a controller's type and methods.
+The context may be that of a `ControllerContext`, or a `ControllerMethodContext` since conditional annotations are allowed to be on both the controller type and individual methods.

 **Example**: `true` if the session contains a `state`: